· · The WillStreet Report

 Stop paying the minimum.Get a real plan.

-Built by someone who paid off debt in Toronto — and spent six years inside Canadian banking operations watching how the system actually works.
+Built by someone who paid off debt in Toronto, and spent years inside Canadian banking and wealth management operations watching how the system actually works.
 Real CAD numbers.
 No fluff about lattes.

 Every strategy in CAD with Canadian interest rates